crowellbw/SNIVEL/README.md

 You should be able to get all of these through pip, brew, or conda depending on your Python install.

+One complexity with georinex is that it is not available through conda directly.
+You need to install pip on conda and then install georinex by calling the anaconda version of pip3 such that

+> /path/to/anaconda/bin/pip3 install georinex

 <b>Running the code</b>

 The logic flow is rather simple: